 National Application Addressed

-This project addressed the NASA national application area of Ecological Forecasting by creating predictive models of cheatgrass presence and absence in a post-burn area, as well as providing detailed, spatially explicit information regarding cheatgrass phenology.
-The results of this research will inform the management and mitigation of Bromus tectorum encroachment within Medicine Bow National Forest.
+This project addressed the NASA National Application Area of Ecological Forecasting by creating predictive models of cheatgrass presence and absence in a post-burn area, as well as providing detailed, spatially explicit, information regarding cheatgrass phenology.
+The results of this research will inform the management and mitigation of Bromus tectorum encroachment within MBNF.

 Project Partners

-The primary project partners for this project were the Wyoming Game and Fish Department, and the US Forest Service, organizations actively involved in the management of invasive species within MBNF.
-Both organizations have a working history with the Natural Resource Ecology Laboratory at Colorado State University, and this project builds on the previous collaborative efforts of these groups.
+The primary project partners were the Wyoming Game and Fish Department and the US Forest Service, organizations actively involved in the management of invasive species within MBNF.
+Both organizations have a working history with the Natural Resource Ecology Laboratory at Colorado State University and this project builds on the previous collaborative efforts of these groups.

 [Further detail regarding the direct application of the results from this project by project partners to be included after interviews with POCs taking place later this week].